 4a.
 Young person’s personal data

-Our Youth iff cards are issued in line with the Welsh Government scheme to provide children between the ages of 16 and 18 years with discounted travel.
+Our Young person iff cards are issued in line with the Welsh Government scheme to provide children between the ages of 16 and 21 years with discounted travel.
 To issue the passes we need to collect information regarding the child’s name, date of birth, address and a photograph which is printed onto the card.
 Application is via e-mail or in person at our Head office.

 School iff cards